limbusdev/limbusdev.github.io/android_guideline.md

 After restarting F-Droid you are ready to explore its list of apps and install whatever you like.

+# New app store (optional)

+Although F-Droid is enough for most use cases it lacks some functions like auto-updates.
+Here comes [Neo Store](https://github.com/NeoApplications/Neo-Store) to the rescue, which again can be installed via F-Droid.

 # The Cloud